rollbar/docs/on-premises/upgrade.md

 During this time, errors will not be captured.
 We will provide a zero-downtime upgrade process in a future release.

-1. Download the new On-Premise distribution *.tar.gz* file
+1. Download the new On-Premises distribution *.tar.gz* file
 2. Uncompress and unarchive

    ```sh